CharlesTaylor7/gemini/README.md

 - provide labels for the ring positions

 ### Saved Moves sidebar
-- layout on side of screen
-- delete saved move
-- apply saved move
+- on hover, highlight positions that are permuted
+- highlight each cycle with a different color
+- highlight disks that match each cycle

+- fix border & box shadows on buttons

 ### On Solve
 - pop confetti